 Costa Brava (map), the land of Salvador Dalí, picturesque medieval towns, gorgeous beaches and some of the best cuisine in the world, is a paradise for those seeking sun, sea, culture, history and gastronomy.
 Any visitor will soon discover the amazing cuisine and wines – there are many people who come here simply to have a sumptuous meal at Celler de Can Roca (often voted as the world’s best restaurant) or any of the other terrific establishments in the region.
-Totally understandable but those calories start piling up very quickly, especially if you’re on the ultimate Euro food trip!
-Luckily, there are many active things to do in Costa Brava that will help burn off those calories and whip up an appetite for another grand meal.
+Totally understandable but those calories start piling up very quickly!
+Luckily, there are many activities in Costa Brava that will help burn off those calories and whip up an appetite for another grand meal.

-There are many ways to get active in Costa Brava but here are five that I can recommend.
-I still returned home a few pounds heavier (hehe!) but these activities allowed me to get out and about and experience Costa Brava from different perspectives.
+There are many touristic activities in Costa Brava but here are six that I can recommend.
+These are just some of the many things to do in Costa Brava – I still returned home a few pounds heavier (hehe!) but these activities allowed me to get out and about and experience Costa Brava from different perspectives.

 1. Explore the Empordá by e-bike